 Cost shouldn’t matter.

 “It’s the thought that counts.”
 Gifts hopefully are expressions of love.
 We get so overwrought about what someone will think of our gifts that sometimes we lose the true meaning of the gift.
 A gift should warm our hearts and theirs because of the love we share and because we wanted to give them something.
 It’s the relationship that matters!!!!

 Suggestions on choosing gifts

-I enjoy searching for that special gift that fits just right with the person I care about.
+I enjoy searching for that special gift that fits with the person I care about.
 I like to walk around looking at everything with no ideas and an open mind.
 Sometimes I see an item that makes me think of someone.
 Often these gifts turn out to be just right for them.
 Sometimes I buy silly gifts just to remind them to laugh or keep their inner child alive.
 The decision is really up to you.

 You know how much you can or should spend; who you are buying things for; and basically what they are interested in.
 Just keep an open mind while shopping.
 Also considering the variety of topics and types of books available.
-Books of humor, beauty, on cats or dogs, or airplanes or photography or whateve topic the person is interested in is almost always a good choice.
+Books of humor, beauty, on cats or dogs, or airplanes or photography or whatever topic the person is interested in is almost always a good choice.